BrookingsInstitution/ggbrookings/README.md

 ## Overview

-`ggbrookings` is a `ggplot2` extension which implements the Brookings style guide using `ggplot2`.
+`ggbrookings` is a `ggplot2` extension which implements the Brookings style guide.
 It offers several color palettes, a custom theme, and a few helper functions.

 ## Installation